 Enormous Growth, Enormous Problems

-Over the next two decades, the MTA became the biggest public transit system in the U.S., adding more rail lines, buses, and toll bridges, but things weren’t all rosy.
+Over the next two decades, the MTA became the biggest public transit system in the U.S., adding more rail lines, buses, and toll bridges than any other.
+But things weren’t all rosy.

 By 1977, the MTA was plagued with money problems.
 Trains were frequently out of service, delayed, or impacted by fires.
 By 1981, many people stopped riding the MTA altogether out of frustration.
-That year, a subway car traveled just under 7,000 miles before a breakdown.
+That year, a subway car traveled not even 7,000 miles before a breakdown.

 Despite Huge Improvements, There’s Still a Ways to Go

 Today, as evidenced by the above statistic, the MTA has come a long way.
 However, it still has plenty of woes.
-Its 11 million daily passengers complain of dirty subways and long waits, and the agency is suffering underneath a staggering $40 billion in debt.
+Its 11 million daily passengers complain of dirty subways and long waits.
+On top of that, the agency is suffering underneath a staggering $40 billion in debt.

 This June, two Long Island residents filed suit against the MTA, LIRR, and New York City Transit on grounds of negligence and emotional distress due to frequent cancellations, disruptions, and delays in their commute.
 Their lawsuit is intended to be a class-action suit, with thousands of others who want to join in.

-The lawsuit asserts that the overcrowding poses a danger of falling onto tracks and creates the need to stand in unsanitary areas.
+The lawsuit asserts that the overcrowding poses a danger of falling onto tracks and forces passengers to stand in unsanitary areas.
 Passengers face late-arrival disciplinary actions at work due to the frequent delays in the train schedules.
 The lawsuit seeks compensations for LIRR pass fees along with damages and attorney fees.

 Another pair of lawsuits filed by groups of disabled individuals assert that the subway system does not adequately accommodate their needs.
-The lawsuits state that the MTA ranks lowest among 10 other large U.S. transit systems in its accessibility to disabled individuals, saying that only 24 percent of the system is accessible.
+The lawsuits state that the MTA ranks lowest among 10 other large U.S. transit systems in its accessibility to disabled individuals.
+Only a meager 24 percent of the system is accessible.

-The city has 472 subway stations, and 112 of those stations are accessible to wheelchairs.
-The other stations do not have working elevators or other lift devices for anyone unable to use stairs.
+The city has 472 subway stations.
+Just 112 of those stations are accessible to wheelchairs.
+The other 360 stations do not have working elevators or other lift devices for anyone unable to use stairs.
 The lawsuit is being filed on both the state and federal levels.

 At the state level, the main contention is that the MTA violates the New York City Human Rights Law because it discriminates against disabled individuals.
 At the federal level, the lawsuit states that the Americans with Disabilities Act is being violated, since it protects disabled individuals against discrimination in public venues.